Cinema of Iran: Visual arts in Iran

 The earliest examples of visual representations in Iranian history may be traced back to the bas-reliefs in Persepolis (c.
 500 BC).
-Bas relief is a method of sculpting which entails carving or etching away the surface of a flat piece of stone or metal.
+Bas-relief is a method of sculpting which entails carving or etching away the surface of a flat piece of stone or metal.
 Persepolis was the ritual center of the ancient kingdom of Achaemenids and "the figures at Persepolis remain bound by the rules of grammar and syntax of visual language."

 Iranian visual arts may be said to have peaked about a thousand years later during the Sassanian reign.
 A bas-relief from this period in Taq Bostan (western Iran) depicts a complex hunting scene.
 Similar works from the period have been found to articulate movements and actions in a highly sophisticated manner.
 It is even possible to see the progenitor of the cinema close-up: a wounded wild pig escaping from the hunting ground, among these works of art.

 After the conversion from Zoroastrianism to Islam; Persian art continued its visual practices.
 Persian miniatures provide great examples of such continued attempts.
 The deliberate lack of perspective in Persian miniature enabled the artist to have different plots and sub-plots within the same image space.
 A very popular form of such art was Pardeh Khani.
 Another type of art in the same category was Naqqali.

-Popular dramatic performance arts in Iran, before the advent of cinema, include Marionette, Saye-bazi (shadow plays), Rouhozi (comical acts), and Ta'zieh.
+Popular dramatic performance arts in Iran, before the advent of cinema, include marionettes, sâye-bâzi (shadow plays), rouhozi (comical acts), and Ta'zieh.